aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

-# Guidance for Large Data Migrations from Oracle to Amazon RDS for PostgreSQL
+# Guidance for Large Data Migrations from Oracle to Amazon Aurora PostgreSQL

 The Guidance title should be consistent with the title established first in Alchemy.